oracle/opengrok/Webapp-configuration.md

 directory listings or search results).

 The descriptions are contained in plain text file normally called `paths.tsv`.
-In order for the path descriptions to be displayed in the web application, it is necessary to convert the file into a file that contains its efficient binary representation to get quick path-to-description in the web application.
-The web application expects this binary filed to be called `dtags.eftar` and located in the `index` subdirectory under the data root directory.

-The file contains descriptions for directories one per line.
+The file contains descriptions for directories - one per line.
 Path to the directory and its description are separated by tab.
 The path to the directory is absolute path under the source root directory.